Also known as the Festival of Lights, Diwali is celebrated by Hindus, Sikhs, Jains and Buddhists every autumn.

 The festival spiritually signifies the victory of light over darkness, knowledge over ignorance, good over evil, and hope over despair.

-Diwali is traditionally celebrated by lighting diyas and candles, praying to Goddess Lakshmi and Lord Ganesh and meeting friends and family to exchange Diwali greetings and gifts.
+Diwali is traditionally celebrated by lighting diyas and candles, praying to Goddess Lakshmi and Lord Ganesh.

-We would like to wish all staff a Happy Diwali and Sal Mubarak!
+We would like to wish all students a Happy Diwali.